Cyzeone/minecraft/README.md

 - First-person player (WASD + mouse to look around)
 - Create blocks with **left click**
 - Remove blocks with **right click**
+- Fullscreen with F
+- Pause/Resume the game with P
 - 3D world with **grass block floor**
 - Automatic skybox